Prawongso/GradProject.github.io/README.md

-Certainly!
-Here's an introduction text you can use for your GitHub repository to describe your project:

----

 # Facial Reconstruction and Mask Removal for Identity and Emotion Recognition

 Welcome to the GitHub repository for our project on **Facial Reconstruction and Mask Removal for Identity and Emotion Recognition**!
 This project addresses the challenges posed by face masks in facial recognition and emotion detection systems, which have become increasingly relevant due to the widespread use of masks in public spaces, especially during global health crises like the COVID-19 pandemic.